socalledsound/nu-scripts/week1/w1-v-03-10-old-REACT-WITHOUT_REACT-hi-there/w1-v-05-COREJS-FP-1.md

 [VO]

-So I'll start by creating a constant that starts with a capital letter, because I'm trying to make this as React-like as possible and in React, by convention, we use capital letters to name our these functions that return DOM nodes, which, again, are called components in React.
+So I'll start by creating a constant that starts with a capital letter, because I'm trying to make this look as React-like as possible and in React, by convention, we use capital letters to name these functions that return DOM nodes, which, again, are called components in React.

 [SC]
 const WelcomeMessage = (name) => {